RRyRacer

 2. How the money moves

-• On a forfeit (your opponent no-shows, disconnects, or fails plausibility), you win the pot.
-The 1% fee still applies.
+• On a forfeit (your opponent no-shows, disconnects, or fails plausibility), you win 97.9% of the pot before network/provider fees.
+The 2.1% platform fee still applies.

 • On a mutual no-show (nobody funds), the match expires and nothing moves — nothing was escrowed in the first place.